What are Variable Business Expenses & How Do You Manage them?

 With semi-variable expenses there will be a fixed component you’ll pay for no matter what your level of production is, but increased or decreased production will change the cost.
 An example could be labor costs.
 Let’s say you have employees that earn base pay, but also can earn overtime or sales commissions.
 The base salary would be a fixed expense while the commissions or overtime would be variable expenses that vary with production level.

 Another example would be an SaaS product that charges a base amount on a monthly basis but charges more when the number of users or usage exceeds a specific amount.
-Examples here could include business appointment software used by the sales team, or website hosting or email hosting services.
+Examples here could include business appointment software used by your salespeople, or website hosting or email hosting services.

-Budgeting for variable expenses is more tricky than budgeting for fixed expenses, because they can change.
+Budgeting for variable expenses is more tricky than budgeting for fixed expenses, because they often change from month to month (or at other times).
 The first thing that’s helpful to do is to review your expenses to identify which ones are fixed expenses, semi-fixed expenses, or variable expenses.

 Variable expenses may be categorized under operating costs or costs of goods (COGS) sold.
 Cost of goods sold tie directly to production volume.
 Operating expenses are not tied directly to production.
 Note that some operating costs are variable, while some are semi-fixed or fixed.